-The Propaq MD unit complies with RTCA/DO-160, Environmental Conditions and Test Procedures for Airborne Equipment, using the methods in Section 21, Category M for Radiated and Conducted Radio Frequency Energy.
+The Propaq M unit complies with RTCA/DO-160, Environmental Conditions and Test Procedures for Airborne Equipment, using the methods in Section 21, Category M for Radiated and Conducted Radio Frequency Energy.

-Guidance and manufactu Guidance and manufacturer's declaration - electromagnetic emissions The Propaq MD unit is intended for use in the electromagnetic environment specified below.
-The customer or the user of the Propaq MD unit should assure that it is used in such an environment.
-Emissions test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 The Propaq MD unit uses RF energy only for its internal function.
+Guidance and manufactu rer's declaration on - electromagnetic emissions romagnetic environment specified below.
+The customer or t is used in such an environment.
+Emissions test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 The Propaq M unit uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
-RF emissions CISPR 11 Class B Harmonic emission IEC 61000-3-2 Class A The Propaq MD unit is suitable for use in all establishments, including domestic establishments and those directly connected to the public low-voltage power supply network that supplies buildings used for domestic purposes.
+RF emissions CISPR 11 Class B Harmonic emission IEC 61000-3-2 Class A The Propaq M unit is suitable for use in all establishments, including domestic establishments and those directly connected to the public low-voltage power supply network that supplies buildings used for domestic purposes.
 Voltage fluctuations/ flicker emissions IEC 61000-3-3 Complies